Understanding the Viral Respiratory Mapper - ACES Admissions

 The Admissions Mapper also includes COVID-19 flagged admissions.
 See FAQ: How are admissions flagged as COVID?

-The teal line shows the data from 2018 and 2019 (historical) for comparison to the current data.
-Lines showing +1 standard deviation (yellow line) and +2 standard deviations (maroon line) for the 2018 and 2019 data are also shown for comparison.
-If the black line showing the current data rises above the yellow and maroon lines, it is possible that this indicates that community spread of COVID-19 is occurring.
-One day of data, however, above the past year's +1 or +2 standard deviations may be due to chance and is not evidence that community spread is occurring.
-There is strong evidence that community spread is occurring if the current black line is consistently over the +2 standard deviation line.
+The teal line shows the historic data from the previous two years for comparison to the current data.
+Lines showing +1 standard deviation (yellow line) and +2 standard deviations (maroon line) for the historic data are also shown for comparison.
+If the black line showing the current data rises above the yellow and maroon lines, this indicates that current respiratory-related admissions may be higher than normal.
+One day of data, however, above the past year's +1 or +2 standard deviations may be due to chance.
+If the current black line is consistently over the +2 standard deviation line, there is strong evidence that current volumes are above normal.

 At the bottom of the graphs, the date range to display can be entered in the boxes or selected with the slider.
 Hovering over a date on the graph displays exact values in a popup box.

-For the by age graphs, the same principles hold true but the graphs show historical data from 2015-2019 for stability.
+For the by age graphs, the same principles hold true but the graphs.
 The date range can be selected from the top centre.

 Click and scroll with your mouse to zoom in and move around the map.

 Line graphs displaying real-time syndromic data over time offer a simple way to explore current trends.
-Comparison to previous years can identify changes to the norm.
+Comparison to averaged data from previous years can identify changes to the norm.

 The calculation and plotting of moving averages (or rolling averages) allows for the smoothing of short-term fluctuations so longer-term trends are easier to recognize.